Inertia-Lighting/lua-table-extension/README.md

 # This module serves as an extension for existing table functions to be able to clean up some functions that are reused.

+# Any function without credits assumes it was written by gilaga4815.

 # Find Method
 Parameters of Find Method: